aleesteele/aleesteele.github.io/_posts/2024-07-15-art-jesters-privilege.md

 category: blog
 published: false
 ---
-I recently learned about the term [jester's privilege](https://www.kinfolk.com/stories/jesters-privilege/).
+I recently learned about the term [jester's privilege](https://www.kinfolk.com/stories/jesters-privilege/), which is .

+This makes me think about how much art can often reflect this!